-He peppered Pichu with vicious pecks of his beak, hitting the electric mouse everywhere and anywhere he could.
+He peppered Pichu with vicious pecks of his beak, hitting the electric mouse anywhere and everywhere he could.
 Pichu squeaked in pain and tried to shock the bird, but Talon was so furious that the weak electric attacks only egged him on further.

-Pichu tried to Tackle his opponent when the electricity failed, but Talon took the hit like it was nothing and then whacked the mouse over the head with his wing.
-His opponent hit the ground and lay there in defeat.
-Talon shrieked his victory and flew back to Leaf, landing on her arm and seemingly sneering at Ash and the defeated Pichu.
+Pichu tried to Tackle his opponent when the electricity failed, but Talon took the hit like it was nothing and then whacked the mouse over the head with his wing, knocking it out cold.
+Talon shrieked his victory and flew back to Leaf, landing on her arm to sneer at Ash and the defeated Pichu.

-Ash sighed and recalled the electric type into his pokeball.
+Ash sighed and recalled the electric-type into his Poke Ball.
 He couldn't say he was surprised.
-Talon had lived in the wild for probably close to a year.
-Pichu was hardly a few months old.
-Even with his type advantage, if Pichu's moves were weak than to the Spearow they were nothing more than attempts to piss him off.
-And pissed him off, they had.
+Talon had lived in the wild longer than Pichu had, certainly.
+The mouse was hardly a few months old at most.
+Even with his type advantage, if Pichu's moves were weak, then to the Spearow they were nothing more than irritants.
+And irritate him, they had.

 Leaf smiled and scratched Talon's head feathers lightly.
 "Good boy.
 That was a great battle."